ag076810/fuel-agent-kit/README.md

 - `OPENAI_API_KEY`: Your OpenAI API key
 - `FUEL_WALLET_PRIVATE_KEY`: Your Fuel wallet private key

-To run the agent locally, run the following command:
+To run the project locally, run the following command:

 Then, install the dependencies: